INTRO TO UPP’s WEEKLY PERSONAL WELLBEING PRACTICES

 Over the last fifty years, we have bigger houses, more clothes, more access to music, books and entertainment, higher levels of education and our purchasing power in most developed countries has tripled, but this has not resulted in a greater quality of life or better wellbeing.
 By some estimates, depression rates have increased about ten times in the same period of time.
 So, if schools are wanting to help their students flourish in a complex world, Pos Ed might assist them in their life beyond school.
 We also know that workers with greater wellbeing are more engaged and productive, so this would be the hope for teachers in schools who seek to embed Pos Ed.
 There is also some evidence to support that greater wellbeing enhances learning, due to broader attention and more creative thinking.
 Positive Education will help individuals and communities thrive and live their best life.

-What is a Positive Education Practice?
+What is a Personal Wellbeing Practice?

 We have created a guide for schools, including a rationale and an activity for teachers to implement with groups of students in less than 10 minutes each week.